coq/vscoq/client/media/install.md

 Detailed install instructions can be found [here](https://opam.ocaml.org/doc/Install.html).

 ### opam switch
 Central to using opam is the concept of "switch".
-A switch is an independant installation prefix with its own set of compiler and **pinned** packages.
+A switch is an independent installation prefix with its own set of compiler and **pinned** packages.
 With this, a user can seamlesly switch from an environment with different Coq versions and packages installed.
 To create a new opam switch simply type:
 ```